One head is better than two: a polynomial restriction for propositional definite Horn forgetting

 Algorithm~\ref{shmin-algorithm} takes polynomial time and produces a single-head formula $SHMIN(F)$.
 If this set is equivalent to $F$, then $F$ is single-head equivalent by definition.

-The converse does not hold in general, but only if $F$ is inequivalent: if $F$ is both single-head and inequivalent, then $F \equiv SHMIN(F)$.
+The converse does not hold in general, it only holds if $F$ is inequivalent: if $F$ is both single-head and inequivalent, then $F \equiv SHMIN(F)$.
 This shows that $SHMIN(F)$ is not just a candidate for being the single-head form of $F$ if any, but a good candidate since it is the single-head form of $F$ when $F$ is inequivalent.
 This is proved in the next section.

 When $F$ is not inequivalent, the algorithm may end with a body that is not minimal according to $<_F$.
-Lemma~\ref{less-minus-one-sufficient} only gives a sufficient condition (if -- then), not a necessary and sufficient one (if and only if).
+Lemma~\ref{less-minus-one-sufficient} only gives a sufficient condition, not a necessary and sufficient one.
 Even after exhausting all sets $B = BCN(A,F) \backslash \{a,x\}$, the minimality of $A$ is not guaranteed.
 Another set $B <_F A$ may still exist.

 This drawback is not fatal to the intended usage of the final clause: it is collected in a set $SHMIN(F)$ that is checked for equivalence with $F$.
 If the system fails to find $B$ with $B <_F A$, the result will not be equivalent to $F$, and $F$ is not replaced by $SHMIN(F)$ for computing forgetting.
 Efficiency is harmed, not correctness.